LondonJim/Makersbnb/README.md

 MakerBnB is a web application that allows users to both list their spaces for hire, and hire spaces from other users.

-Tags: Ruby, Selenium, Rspec, Capybara, Javascript, Jasmine, PostgreSQL
+Tags: Ruby, Selenium, Rspec, Capybara, Javascript, Jasmine, ActiveRecord, Sqlite3

 ### Domain Model